-4.4 Appointment of Delegate to RoadWise Advisory Group
+AS01-05/23 Appointment of Delegate to RoadWise Advisory Group

 File Ref: 1446V05 - 23/139268

 Responsible Officer: Director Assets

-Attachments: Nil
+Attachments: 1

-To consider the appointment of a Council Member delegate to the RoadWise Advisory Group.
+To consider the appointment of two Council Member delegates to the RoadWise Advisory Group.

 Councillor Sangalli has resigned as a Council Member, and therefore as a delegate to the RoadWise Advisory Group.
+In addition, Councillor Baker has submitted his resignation as a delegate due to other commitments.